Excited fans arrive early to watch popular Dress-A-Cow contest at Canfield Fair

 About 10 cows competed this year to see who had the best costume.

-This year’s first-place winner, Shannon Montgomery, is from Newton Falls.
+One of this year’s first-place winners, Shannon Montgomery, is from Newton Falls.
 She said she tries to participate in as many Dress-A-Cow contests as she can.

 Her cow this year was “Moo-di Gras” themed.